 Beets can be a polarizing vegetable.
 Often found in the supermarket with long stems and some dirt, this root vegetable is not intuitive to prepare so people may avoid them altogether.
 Beets are known for their “earthy” flavor, caused by the compound geosmin.
 Beets can play a significant role in a well-balanced dietary pattern.

-Studies have shown that the betalains and betanin present in beets have potent anti-inflammatory and antioxidant effects, and may also play a role in reducing the risk of oxidative stress and chronic inflammatory conditions, including cancer and arthritis.
-Specifically, the phytonutrient betanin has been shown to inhibit COX-2 inflammatory pathways, prominently involved in the pain-related inflammatory process.
+Studies have shown that the betalains and betanin present in beets have potent anti-inflammatory and antioxidant effects.
+These effects may play a role in reducing the risk of oxidative stress and chronic inflammatory conditions, including cancer and arthritis.
+Specifically, the phytonutrient betanin has been shown to inhibit cyclooxygenase-2 (COX-2) inflammatory pathways, prominently involved in the pain-related inflammatory process.
 Betanin has also been shown to support healthy gene expression, which can protect against cancer.
-Betanin has been found to increase the action of Nrf2, an enzyme responsible for boosting the body’s endogenous antioxidant defenses, such as glutathione and other phase II detoxification enzymes.
-When Nrf2 is boosted, the body’s healthy detoxification pathways are supported and better able to modulate inflammation and reduce oxidative stress.
+Betanin has been found to increase the action of nuclear factor erythroid-2 related factor 2 (Nrf2), an enzyme responsible for boosting the body’s endogenous antioxidant defenses, such as glutathione and other phase II detoxification enzymes.
+When Nrf2 is boosted, the body’s healthy detoxification pathways are supported and better able to modulate inflammation and reduce oxidative stress.1

 COX-2: Cyclooxygenase-2 (COX-2) is an enzyme that triggers the formation of prostaglandins, pro-inflammatory mediators that trigger inflammation in response to infection or injury.
 COX-2 is often responsible for the inflammatory cascade that causes pain and swelling in acute conditions and chronic inflammatory conditions, such as osteoarthritis and rheumatoid arthritis.